skyforcetw/Garminuino/speedometer HUD/README.md

 The 2nd part need use arduino to communicate to any android phone, fetch android's GPS speed.

-Combine 1st & 2nd part, we can correct CanBus speed error by GPS, but the benefit is low, so I stop developing 2nd part.
+Combine 1st & 2nd part, we can correct CanBus speed error by GPS, but the benefit is not obvious, so I stop developing 2nd part.

 Speedometer HUD had two module:
 1. CanBUS parser